ercbk/nested-cross-validation-comparison/README.md

     a similar amount of generalization error if your data size is a few thousand rows
-    -   Kuhn-Johnson’s runtime starts to really balloon once you get into dataset with over a thousand rows.
+    -   Kuhn-Johnson’s runtime starts to really balloon once you get into datasets with over a thousand rows.
     -   The extra folds made a huge difference.
 With Kuhn-Johnson, the runtimes were hours, and with Raschka’s, it was minutes.
 -   For smaller datasets, you should have at least 3 repeats when